JainAbhi2411/DineQR/docs/prd.md

    - Navigate to Marketing → Click 'Create Promotion'
    - Fill in promotion details (name, type, discount, eligibility, validity)
    - Preview and create promotion
-   - Promotion activates and syncs to customer dashboards in real-time
+   - Promotion activates and syncs to customer dashboards in real-time via WebSocket
+   - Customer Home displays new promotion in Swiggy-style carousel with slide-in animation
+   - Offers & Promotions page displays new promotion card with slide-in animation
 9. **Manage Promotions**:
    - View active, scheduled, and expired promotions
    - Edit, deactivate, reactivate, or duplicate promotions